niclaszll/kubernetes-quickstarter/README.md

 This will generate two files, by default called `id_rsa` and `id_rsa.pub`.
 Next, copy and paste the contents of the .pub file, typically `id_rsa.pub`, into the SSH key content field in the `Add SSH Key` section under your [DigitalOcean account security settings](https://cloud.digitalocean.com/account/security).
 For more information, see the [DigitalOcean Docs](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/to-account/).

-To use your own domain, you first need to add it to your DigitalOcean account and [update your domain’s NS records to point to DigitalOcean’s name servers](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
-After that change the domains under `terraform/setup/kubernetes/ingress.yaml` from \*.priobike-demo.de to your own domain.
-Later, the necessary A-records are automatically created via [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) to point the domain to the load balancer.
+To use your own domain, you need to add it to your DigitalOcean account and [update your domain’s NS records to point to DigitalOcean’s name servers](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
+Later, all necessary A-records are automatically created via [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) to point the domain to the load balancer.

 ### Setup Terraform